 They say that timing is everything, and that's true for when it comes to telling your employer that you're moving on.
 You've made the decision to move, had all the interviews, found your next job and now it's time to "do the deed".
-Saying goodbye is never easy and you will want to leave things on an amicable and positive note.
-Below are a few tips to make the business of resigning as painless as possible, and without burning any bridges:
+Saying goodbye is never easy and you will want to part amicably and below are a few tips to make the business of resigning as painless as possible:

 2 - Choose your moment.
 It is better to resign towards the end of the day as people will be less busy and it will allow your employer to get over the surprise overnight and avoids any awkwardness in the office after the meeting.
 You are likely to have a further meeting to discuss departure dates and handovers, so allowing the dust to settle will enable a more business-like and amicable meeting.

 3 - Get to the point.
 Ask your manager for a brief meeting and state at the start that the time has come to move on and that you have found a new opportunity.
 Then hand over the letter.

-4 – It’s strictly business; don’t make it personal.
-Avoid using the resignation to voice any criticisms or grievances you might have about your employer; it’s not worth it.
+4 – It’s strictly business - don’t make it personal.
+Avoid using the resignation to voice any criticisms or grievances that you might have about your employer; it’s not worth it.
 Keep your head high and keep it polite and amicable.

 5 – Beware of counter-offers.
 The news that you are leaving will be inconvenient to your employer.
-After expressions of shock and sorrow they might try reconciliation or even a counter-offer.
-It is easy to be flattered by this, but remember a counter-offer is just a business decision as it is always cheaper for them to keep you than to replace you.
-If you do find yourself being persuaded to stay for any reason, it is worth bearing in mind that any uplift gained from improved remuneration will soon fade away and the original reasons for moving will start to bite again.
+After their expressions of shock and sorrow they are likely to try reconciliation or even a counter-offer.
+It is easy to be flattered by this, but remember, a counter-offer is just a business decision as it is cheaper to keep you than to replace you.
+If you do find yourself being persuaded to stay, bear in mind that any uplift gained from improved remuneration will soon fade away and the original reasons for moving will start to bite again.